KlaytonHutchins/klaytonhutchins.github.io/SD/javascript/dom/domManipulation/selectingFormsByName.md

+---
+layout: default
-## Selecting Forms and Form Attributes by Name
+title: Selecting Forms and Form Attributes by Name
+---
 The Document object makes selecting forms easy using the `name` attribute on an HTML form.

 When the browser encounters a `<form>` tag as it's rendering the page it will create a "shortcut" variable on the `document` for ease of access.